Frequently Asked Questions – FWA

 Can an FWA be required of an employee?

-Flexible work should always support a level of performance equal to or better than on-campus work.
+Flexible work should always support a level of performance equal to or better than on-site work.
 A supervisor or FWA Authority may establish a remote work requirement based on the position and business needs.

 Is it possible to change an approved FWA?